thatonefooldev/My-Scripting-Portfolio/README.md

 Movement system is a movement system i have made recently with stamina UI and all of that.

-note for the destruction system rblx file i did overture some effects like mass or player fling you can change that in the guns code however.
+note for the destruction system rblx file i did overtune some effects like mass or player fling you can change that in the guns code however.